-tooth.
-Cavities start small and gradually become bigger when left untreated.
+your tooth.
+Cavities start small and gradually become bigger when they’re left

-Since many cavities don’t cause pain in the beginning, some people don’t
+untreated.
+Since many cavities don’t cause pain in the beginning, it can be

-realize a problem exists.
-Regular dental appointments can detect tooth decay
+hard to realize that a problem exists.
+Regular dental appointments can detect

 The symptoms of a cavity depend on the severity of the

 decay.
 They include:

 visible hole in your teeth

 or white staining on your teeth